ckhawks/ToasterTeamColors/README.md

 - For example, `/teamcolor blue #bdefab` sets Blue team's color to #bdefab.
 - The pound sign is optional.

+- `/resetteamcolors` - Reset the team colors back to the standard default blue and red.

 ## Get Involved
 Want to get involved with the Puck modding scene?
 Join Toaster's Rink - http://discord.puckstats.io/